 For the sake of this article, we’ll focus on the newly released AirPods Pro.

 Since Apple introduced its iconic AirPods, they’ve become its newest successful product.
 In fact, they’re one of the best true wireless earbuds on the market right now, if not the best.

 If we use some rational thoughts here, the new AirPods would be the equivalent of the “S” version of an iPhone.
 So, why did Apple call them the second generation?
 Well, it’s pure marketing strategies.

-Fast-forward to AirPods Pro, which are truly the second generation of AirPods, but again Apple used clever marketing strategies and called them Pro.
+Fast-forward to AirPods Pro, which is truly the second generation of AirPods, but again, Apple used clever marketing strategies and called them Pro.